-7. Taxes.
-The Contract Price includes full reimbursement for, and Seller shall be liable for and shall pay, or cause to be paid, or reimburse Buyer, if Buyer has paid, all Taxes (below defined) applicable to the gas sold hereunder upstream of the Delivery Point(s).
+Taxes.
+The Contract Price includes full reimbursement for, and Seller shall be liable for and shall pay, or cause to be paid, or reimburse Buyer, if Buyer has paid, all Taxes (defined below) applicable to the gas sold hereunder upstream of the Delivery Point.
 If Buyer is required to remit such Tax, the amount thereof shall be deducted from any sums becoming due to Seller hereunder.
-The Contract Price does not include reimbursement for, and Buyer shall be liable for and shall pay, cause to be paid, or reimburse Seller, if Seller has paid, all Taxes applicable to the sale and/or delivery of gas hereunder at and downstream of the Delivery Point(s) including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer; provided, when laws, ordinances or regulations permit or impose upon Seller the obligation to collect or pay Taxes applicable to the sale and/or delivery of gas hereunder at the Delivery Point, Seller shall collect all such Taxes from Buyer, which shall be in addition to the Contract Price, and remit the same to the appropriate governmental authority.
+The Contract Price does not include reimbursement for, and Buyer shall be liable for and shall pay, cause to be paid, or reimburse Seller, if Seller has paid, all Taxes applicable to the sale and/or delivery of gas hereunder at and downstream of the Delivery Point including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer; provided, when laws, ordinances or regulations permit or impose upon Seller the obligation to collect or pay Taxes applicable to the sale and/or delivery of gas hereunder at the Delivery Point, Seller shall collect all such Taxes from Buyer, which shall be in addition to the Contract Price, and remit the same to the appropriate governmental authority.
 Seller or Buyer shall indemnify, defend, and hold the other party harmless from and against any liability with respect to Taxes for which Seller or Buyer, as applicable, is liable hereunder.
 Either party, upon written request of the other, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if either party is exempt from taxes, and shall use reasonable efforts to obtain and cooperate with obtaining any exemption from or reduction of any Tax.
-Notwithstanding the foregoing, (i) in the event that Buyer is purchasing the gas for delivery in any of the provinces of British Columbia, Ontario or Quebec, Buyer must provide to Seller a completed exemption certificate or drop-shipment certificate, as appropriate, i.e., a B.C.
-Certificate of Exemption, Ontario Purchase Exemption Certificate or Quebec Drop-Shipment Certificate, and (ii) a party is not liable for any applicable Taxes that are legally imposed on the other party and that are refundable to the other party, including, without limitation, the Canadian Goods and Services Tax.

-"Taxes" means any or all ad valorem, goods and services, property, occupation, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes, governmental charges, licenses, fees, permits and assessments, or increase therein, other than taxes based on net income or net worth.
+"Taxes" means any or all ad valorem, goods and services, property, occupation, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes, governmental charges, licenses, fees, permits and assessments, or increase therein, other than taxes based on net income or net worth, and includes any Canadian federal Goods and Services Tax.